 If your arm hurts, there could be a number of reasons why.
-Arm pain is usually described as pain, discomfort, or stiffness that occurs anywhere from your shoulders down to your fingers in one or both arms.
 Most often, it’s caused by an injury or overuse.
 But there are many other health conditions that can cause your arm to hurt.

 Sometimes, you can trace arm pain to a sports injury or simply using it too much.
 Other times, another condition could be to blame.
 Here are some other possible causes: